-Our second oncology asset, cobimetinib, is being evaluated by Genentech in a broad development program, including coBRIM, a phase 3 pivotal trial evaluating cobimetinib in combination with vemurafenib in previously untreated patients with unresectable locally advanced or metastatic melanoma harboring a BRAF^{V600} mutation.
+Our second most advanced oncology asset, cobimetinib, is being evaluated by Genentech in a broad development program, including coBRIM, a phase 3 pivotal trial evaluating cobimetinib in combination with vemurafenib in previously untreated patients with unresectable locally advanced melanoma harboring a BRAF V600 mutation.
 On September 29, 2014, positive results from this trial were reported at the European Society for Medical Oncology, or ESMO, 2014 Congress.
-The trial met its primary endpoint of demonstrating a statistically significant increase in investigator-determined progression-free survival, or PFS.
-Roche has completed the Marketing Authorization Application, or MAA, for the combination of cobimetinib and vemurafenib in the European Union.
-In the United States, cobimetinib has received Fast Track Designation from the FDA, and Genentech expects to complete its New Drug Application, or NDA, filing for the combination before the end of this year.
+The trial met its primary endpoint of demonstrating a statistically significant increase in investigator-determined PFS.
+Roche has completed the Marketing Authorization Application, or MAA, for cobimetinib in combination with vemurafenib in the European Union.
+In the United States, Genentech submitted its New Drug Application, or NDA, in December 2014 and the FDA has granted the NDA priority review, with a projected action date of August 11, 2015.